TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTypeScript/Index.rst

 `Excel Micro TypeScript Style Guide for TypeScript
 <https://github.com/excelmicro/typescript>`__ should be used throughout the
-TYPO3 Core for TypeScript files.
+`TYPO3 Core`:pn: for TypeScript files.

 Directories and File Names
 ==========================